djdhm/mesos/docker/README.md

    generate the docker-compose with a template engine
  - [ ] Make a marathon image based on centos to leverage freshly built libmesos and Criteo's marathon-ui.
+ - [ ] Add a proxy in the compose to allow Marathon Healthchecks (not possible with localhost logic).